 Bo Brinton was born in Honolulu, Hawaii, and raised in Tucson, Arizona.
 He began his training at Arizona Ballet Theatre under the direction of Cecily Bressel and Norman Walker, and he was awarded scholarships to attend summer programs at American Ballet Theatre and Alonzo King LINES Ballet.
 He continued training at the University of Arizona, receiving a BFA in dance.
 Upon graduating, Bo accepted a position with Artifact Dance Project in Tucson, Arizona.
 The following year he joined José Mateo Ballet Theatre in Boston for their final repertory season, dancing as a soloist in the company’s neoclassical ballets.
 He continued his career as a soloist with San Diego Ballet, where he spent three seasons.
 His repertoire with the company included Hilarion in Giselle, Demetrius in A Midsummer Night’s Dream, and many original roles in contemporary works by artistic director Javier Velasco.
 In 2021 Bo relocated to Portland,

 Oregon to dance with BodyVox, led by Emmy-winning artistic directors Jamey Hampton and Ashley Roland.
 He performed and toured nationally with the company for two seasons and was invited to choreograph new work on the ensemble.
 He understands that none of this would be possible alone and is immeasurably grateful for the steadfast support of his family, friends, and mentors.
-Our 2023-24 season is Bo’s 1st with Dance Kaleidoscope.
+This is Bo’s 1st season with Dance Kaleidoscope.

 Bo is generously sponsored by Lora and David Olive.